ibm-cloud-docs/account/transfer.md

 You can transfer your entire {{site.data.keyword.cloud}} account to a different owner by creating a support case with information about the new owner.
 Only Pay-As-You-Go or Subscription accounts can be transferred.
 {:shortdesc}

-You can transfer ownership of individual resources within your account by using the `ibmcloud catalog` command.
-For more information, see [Transferring ownership of a private resource](/docs/account?topic=account-transfer#transfer-own).
-{: tip}

 ## Transferring an account that you own
 {: #transfer-own}